-- 1. Original and or subsequent record used to evaluate the corner osition - 2.
-Description of evide: ed, note discrepancies in the record, state method of esing accessories set to perpetuate the corner position.
-3. Description of monument
+- record used to evaluate the corner position d, note discrepancies in the record, state method of es - Description of monument and accessories set to perpetuate the corner position.
+Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, - topography ties, position of accessories, etc.

-- 4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - Certification must be signed and sealed by Land Surveyor registered in the State of Montana.
+5. Certification must be signed and sealed by Land Surveyor registered in the State of Montana. - 6.
 Fill in Cross Index & Section Diagram at bottom of sheet.